GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

   - Many users have great expertise in other areas of science, this is the beginning of process to gain yet another area of expertise
 - This material is largely derived from the book [The Linux Command Line](https://linuxcommand.org/tlcl.php) by William Shotts
   - This is an excellent resource for further study!
+- Here are some other resources for Linux and Bioinformatics related training
+  - Excellent and in-depth Linux Tutorial - [Ryan's Tutorials](https://ryanstutorials.net/linuxtutorial/)
+  - The [BRSN resource page](https://collab.agr.gc.ca/co/BRS-SRB/SitePages/Resource%20Overview.aspx#title-1175) is repository with links and information for many other resources

 <br>

 ### 1.1 Prerequisite(s)

-- Shell environment (WSL, Biocluster, cocalc, MobaXTerm-local)
+- Shell environment (WSL, Biocluster, cocalc, replit)
 - **Discuss**
   - Which Linux environments are you using?
 Poll in the chat
-  - Warning for MobaXterm local sessions

 <br>